LuisGilGB/book-tiny-css-projects/chapter05 - summary cards with hover interactions/notes.md

 }
 ```

+## The `text-transform` impact on semantics

+The `text-transform` property can be used to change the case of the text; but at contrary to having a text already
+cased in the HTML or modifying its casing with JavaScript, it doesn't impact in how screen readers read that text.
+The CSS property approach is the preferred one when having a text as uppercase is just a visual goal.

 ## `min-content` and margins

 The `min-content` value for the `width` property will make the element as wide as its content, plus the margins.
 The
 same happens with the `height` property.

+## The `focus-within` pseudo-class

+The `focus-within` pseudo-class can be used to style an element when any of its descendants has focus.